LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 #### IAM authentication
+You will be presented with following screen to complete the Vendor Settings in order to add bot connector using IAM authentication.

 <img style="width:600px" src="img/watsonassistant/token-based-auth.png">

 Figure 1.2 Showing the configuration that needed to be filled using IAM authentication authentication